hakanonal/minibar/README.md

     - And also it odd that 1e5 has better loss but worse acuracy.
 What does it mean?

 - I have dicded to set-up an [sweep](https://docs.wandb.com/sweeps) in wandb

+#### 14.07.2020

+- sweep!
+To do that I need my script to convert function and make sure to call sweep and give as callback parameter.
+    - the sweep has started https://app.wandb.ai/hakanonal/minibar/sweeps/slche9g5